KelvesMoura/Core-Document-Audio-Text-Processing/README.md

 ---

 ### Step 4: Performing Semantic Search
-- When a user searches for financial data, the **Supabase Vector Store** retrieves the most relevant emails/documents based on semantic similarity.
+- When a user searches for financial data, the **Supabase Vector Store** retrieves the most relevant emails/documents based on semantic similarity using.

 **Nodes Involved**:
 - `Supabase Vector Store` (Performs similarity search).